 Each trekker will be responsible for the Registration Fee of $150 and is asked to raise $1,000 per tractor entry.
 This is the goal and if you don’t get there, you still get to ride.
 The purpose of the event is to have a good time, but we also hope that you can appreciate the value of the work that you do for those who are on a mental health journey.
 When you register, you’ll receive a tractor number and a pledge sheet.
 If a donor wants a tax-deductible receipt, please complete all information areas on the pledge sheet for each donation.

-You can Register HERE on-line and you can also set up all your fund-raising at this same location.
-You’re always welcome to fund-raise old-school style with pen and paper and once you’re registered, we’ll send you the Pledge Forms.
+You can Register on line by clicking the button above and you can also set up all your fund-raising at this same location.
+You’re always welcome to register and fund-raise old-school style with pen and paper and once you’re registered, we’ll send you the Pledge Forms.
 With Covid being part of our lives right now, having coffee with friends and sliding over the Pledge Sheet is a bit more difficult, so the on-line option could be a good option.
-You can point at THIS DONATION SITE for those comfortable making a donation on-line.
+You can also point at DONATE TO A TREKKER for those comfortable making a donation on-line.

 Our trek this year, is going to take us to Neubergthal where well be parking at Neubergthal Commons.
 This location is a National Heritage Site and we’re fortunate to have been invited to come visit and tour the area.
 On the way there, we’re going to be driving to Gretna where we’ll stop at Mennonite Collegiate Institute for lunch.
 MCI is another of the significant historical components of the “village network” that has been part of our annual trek.
 From there we’ll make our way to the west side of Altona and then after a stop at Buffalo Apartments, we’ll be escorted eastward through town and across Hwy. #30.

 Here are some of the services that benefit from the donations generated by this event:

 - Linden Place

 - Penfeld Court

 - Personal and family counselling services of Recovery of Hope